worthbak/inventory-checker-app/docs/index.md

 ## How To Upgrade

 As always, InventoryWatch for macOS is available to download for free.
-You can get it now at our new homepage: [InventoryWatch.app](https://inventorywatch.app)
+InventoryWatch 2.0 requires macOS Ventura (13.0), and you can download it now at our new homepage: [InventoryWatch.app](https://inventorywatch.app)

 Support for premium features like email and text notifications, multiple searches, and web access are available via an InventoryWatch subscription, starting at just $2 per month.
 You can learn more and check out pricing here: [InventoryWatch Pricing](https://inventorywatch.app/plans)